-This test is a comparison of the echo intensity, EINT(i,j), in bin i, beam j to the echo intensity in the previous bin, EINT(i-1,j).
-If other beams differ from the tested beam (when comparing adjacent bins) by a predescribed amount, the bin may be flagged.
+If a beam reflects off a boundary, then the echo intensity increases from the previous bin.
+This test is a comparison of the echo intensity [EINT(i,j)] in bin i, beam j to the echo intensity in the previous bin, EINT(i-1,j).
+If other beams differ from the tested beam (when comparing adjacent bins) by a pre-described amount, the bin may be flagged.

-Flags Condition Codeable Instructions Fail = 4 Two or more beams have adjacent bins that differ by more than an operator-prescribed number of counts, MINEICNT.
-For $i \ge 2$ and $j=1,2,3,4$ If EINT $(i,j)$ - EINT $(i-1,j)$ > MINEICNT BADBEAM++ If BADBEAM $\ge 2$ , flag = 4 Suspect = 3 One beam has an adjacent bin which differs by more than an operator-prescribed number of counts, MINEICNT.
-If BADBEAM = 1, flag = 3 Pass = 1 No other beams have an adjacent bin which differs by more than an operator-provided amount, MINEICNT.
-If BADBEAM = 0, flag = 1
+Flags Condition Codable Instructions

+Fail = 4 Two or more beams have adjacent For i ≥ 2 and j =1,2,3,4

+bins that differ by more than an If $EINT(i,j)$ - $EINT(i-1,j)$ > MAXEICNT

+operator-prescribed number of BADBEAM++

+counts, MAXEICNT.
+If BADBEAM ≥ 2, flag = 4

+Suspect = 3 One beam has an adjacent bin that If BADBEAM = 1, flag = 3

+· differs by more than an operator-

+prescribed number of counts,

+MAXEICNT.

+Pass = 1 No other beams have an adjacent If BADBEAM = 0, flag = 1

+bin that differs by more than an

+operator-provided amount,

+MAXEICNT.